 Players from all styles and genres including myself turned to the amp for a variety of gainy sounds.
 Sure it was easy to see why guys with less money flocked to the amp but for Chuck Schuldiner, Dino Cazares, Billy Gibbons, Tommy Victor and then later members of Strung Out, In Flames, Meshuggah etc to use the amp when they could use literally anything says something.

 Audiority came onto the amp sim scene with the incredibly versatile and free L12X based on the tiny Marshall Lead 12.
 The company then announced the Solidus line of plugins based on solid-state amps with the first one being the Solidus VS8100.
 It’s based on the…. yep you guessed it.
+As of the first major update, the amp comes in a suite with a gate, boost pedal modeled from the Horizon Devices Precision Drive, pre and post EQ sections, a large selection of IRs from Dr.Bonkers Soundlab, Valhallir, Seacow and more.
+All for a very affordable price.

 Audiority manages to consistently ensure their plugins have uniformity in the GUI.
 Their stuff always operates flawlessly so I was more so curious than concerned as to how the GUI would be laid out.
 You would never know that this was the company’s first time doing a multi-panel set up like this.
+The company went even further with an update that changed the GUI completely with the addition of a smoother workflow, new components and more.
+Updates are always great for the internal workings of a plugin but when updates also add useful components, it’s always a win win.

 One thing I really like about the GUI is that it’s really easy on the eyes in every way.
 Rather than being dark with high contrasted lighter features, the VS8100 has a softer background.
 Everything functions seamlessly, the workflow is fast and getting great tones could not be easier.
+For those that prefer the blackened background look or just like having multiple options, there’s a “dark mode” that can be accessed via the top left menu.
+Everything is laid out so nicely for a great workflow and ease-of-use.

 The first component in the suite is a simple but effective noise gate.
 The three position switch gives users three different feels and it’s very effective.
 Simple and could use use a few small tweaks for lower gain playing but for the mid to higher gain sounds, it really clamps in just the right ways.
+Users intending to use their own boost pedals with the VS8100 will want to make sure to bypass the internal gate in favor of their own gate plugin to maintain signal chain integrity.

-For the boost / pre-FX section, Audiority have included the ability to create your own one knob boost!
+For the boost / pre-FX section, Audiority has included the ability to create your own one knob boost!
 A fine example of a one knob boost would be the Fortin Grind pedal.
 The basic idea of these pedals is that one knob is used to boost a signal right after the signal passes through an EQ curve that is unique to the pedal.
 The one knob boosts can be handy or they can enhance stuff that might not be your thing.
 Luckily with the VS8100 boost, you can make your own or use the presets in the component panel.

 In this section users can utilitze a 10-band MXR M108 EQ to create their own signature sauce boost or use it to recreate a number of different sounds.
 Huge points for the developer including presets for the two EQ components in addition to the amp because it made it just so much easier to lock in great tones fast.
 I could see this component being a little bit difficult to get used to without the presets so be sure to give the presets a rip with the boost knob to see how things function.
 What a great idea!